Antenna (radio): Polarization

 The orientation and physical structure of an antenna determine the polarization of the electric field of the radio wave transmitted by it.
 For instance, an antenna composed of a linear conductor (such as a dipole or whip antenna) oriented vertically will result in vertical polarization; if turned on its side the same antenna's polarization will be horizontal.

-Reflections generally affect polarization.
-Radio waves reflected off the ionosphere can change the wave's polarization.
-For line-of-sight communications or ground wave propagation, horizontally or vertically polarized transmissions generally remain in about the same polarization state at the receiving location.
-Using a vertically polarized antenna to receive a horizontally polarized wave (or visa-versa) results in relatively poor reception.

-An antenna's polarization can sometimes be inferred directly from its geometry.
-When the antenna's conductors viewed from a reference location appear along one line, then the antenna's polarization will be linear in that very direction.
-In the more general case, the antenna's polarization must be determined through analysis.
-For instance, a turnstile antenna mounted horizontally (as is usual), from a distant location on Earth, appears as a horizontal line segment, so its radiation received there is horizontally polarized.
-But viewed at a downward angle from an airplane, the same antenna does not meet this requirement; in fact its radiation is elliptically polarized when viewed from that direction.
-In some antennas the state of polarization will change with the frequency of transmission.
-The polarization of a commercial antenna is an essential specification.

 In the most general case, polarization is elliptical, meaning that over each cycle the electric field vector traces out an ellipse.
 Two special cases are linear polarization (the ellipse collapses into a line) as discussed above, and circular polarization (in which the two axes of the ellipse are equal).
 In linear polarization the electric field of the radio wave oscillates along one direction.
 In circular polarization, the electric field of the radio wave rotates around the axis of propagation.
 Circular or elliptically polarized radio waves are designated as right-handed or left-handed using the "thumb in the direction of the propagation" rule.
 Note that for circular polarization, optical researchers use the opposite right-hand rule from the one used by radio engineers.